frederic-perez/AmE-dictionary/dictionary.md

 __(sic)__ _adverb_ _Latin_ (also [sic]) When you’re writing a paper and you want to quote a source, but the source contains a misspelling or some other error, you use the word [sic] after the quote so that whoever reads your paper knows the mistake is in the original source, rather than in your own sloppy typing.
-It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn't do it!"  _
+It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn't do it!"
-__105s__  _
+__105s__
-__18-wheeler__ A trucking rig consisting of a tractor and a trailer and typically having eighteen wheels.   f __35-degree day__  _
+__18-wheeler__ A trucking rig consisting of a tractor and a trailer and typically having eighteen wheels.
+__35-degree day__
 __4-H__ Of or relating to a government program in the U.S. that teaches farming skills and good citizenship to young people.
 __A-list__
 __AB__ _Guys in the AB._